icerpc/icerpc-docs/pages/docs/slice/encoding/constructed-types.md

     - otherwise, make sure the corresponding bit in the bit sequence is unset and don't encode anything else for this field.

-{% callout type="information" %}
-The name of the struct and the name of the struct's fields are not encoded at all.
-As a result, changing these names does not break the "on-the-wire" contract.
-{% /callout %}

 The tagged fields of a struct are encoded in tag order (not in definition order); the field with the lowest tag number is encoded first.
 For each tagged field:
 - if the field value is not set, don't encode anything